ma-wong/Portfolio/README.md

 The different images represent the finished products of projects that I would like to showcase.

 ### Contact Page
-This form allows the user to input their information and send any questions,comments, or concerns directly to me.
+This form allows the user to input their information and send any questions, comments, or concerns directly to me.